timethethyme/CADExercise1/README.md

 Suggested Server Framework: https://expressjs.com/

 # Instance from scratch in bwCloud

+**NOTE: AWS access key ID AND Secret access key have to be added to server.js**

 1. Select Ubuntu 18.04 as image
 2. Stablish SSH conection and login with **ubuntu**